dschreij/effort-server/README.md

 ```
 meteor
 ```
 to start the server.
 The first run can take a while to begin, but after that startup should be swift.
+You can then watch the server in action by opening a browser and navigating to http://localhost:3000.